 PROTECTING THE ENVIRONMENT

-Protecting the environment and the health and safety of our employees, our neighbors and our contractors isn’t just a corporate responsibility; it’s also good business.
+Protecting the environment and the health and safety of our employees, our neighbors and our contractors is good business practice and ensures the sustainability of our society.

 PIPELINE SAFETY